ArduPilot/ardupilot_wiki/dev/source/docs/building-mission-planner.rst

 -  At this point your local version of MP should be working.
-You should be able to connect to your APM, Flight Data including status should work, Configuration should bring up you APM parameters, Terminal should work including saveing and browsing logs.
+You should be able to connect to your APM, Flight Data including status should work, Configuration should bring up you APM parameters, Terminal should work including saving and browsing logs.
 Flight Planner should also work.
 As mentioned before, use your modified version at your own risk.